mui/material-ui/docs/src/pages/careers/react-community-engineer.md

 Both our open-source community and our premium products are growing fast (x2 YoY).
 We need talented people to keep that going!

-We need a Support Engineer to solve friction points of users.
+We need a Community Engineer to solve friction points of users.
 We face challenges on multiple fronts:

 - As a result of this growth, we (will) have more users questions and feedback coming in than ever before.
 - The commercial version of the library is growing, but our community of developers is still small and has a reduced incentive to contribute compared to the community plan.
 - Software engineers at MUI are tasked with doing support, however, they could benefit from the help of a dedicated person in the company, for instance to improve the workflows and tooling.
-- The MUI X Premium plan will offer a technical advisor service, we need a Support Engineer to help deliver it.
+- The MUI X Premium plan will offer a technical advisor service, we need a Community Engineer to help deliver it.

 ## About the role

 ### Why this is interesting

 You will be a key member of the Developer Experience's team and will directly impact customer satisfaction and success.
-You will troubleshoot complex issues related to MUI.
+You will troubleshoot and depending on your bandwidth also fix complex issues related to MUI.
-At MUI a Support Engineer is as considered as a Developer, it's a person that enjoys optimizing what already exists more than working on new shiny features.
+At MUI a Community Engineer is considered a Developer, it's a person that enjoys optimizing what already exists but is also eager to help our users with features that are requested by the community.

 Our products empower React developers to build awesome applications faster – we see millions of developers on MUI's docs every year, one million a month.